Talysh Khanate: Historiography

 Travelogues and reports by merchants, agents, and informers, are another type of primary source that is potentially useful for the study of the Talysh Khanate.
 Among this type of source, one may mention accounts written by two Poles in Russian service: Jan Potocki (1761–1815), and Aleksander Chodźko (1804–1891).
 Another account relating to Talysh, is a report made by Camille Alphonse Trézel (1780–1860), a French officer who served under Claude-Matthieu Gardane (1766–1818), Napoleon's envoy to the Persian court.

-In 1966, Firudin Asadov (1936–2018), who first studied the pre-establishment of Talysh Khanate, gave a brief description of the roots of the establishment of the Khanate in 1703–1747 period.
-Irada Mammadova (born 1967), an academician of the Azerbaijan National Academy of Sciences, studied Russian archives especially the Archive of Foreign Policy of the Russian Empire and published several books and articles.

 Background

 In Safavid era, the population of Safavid Talish was a mixture of Iranian and Turkic elements.
 Generally, the Talyshis, an ethnic group speaking the Iranian language of Talysh, were Indigenous people of the region.
 At the end of the 15th century, many Talysh leaders provided solid support to the Safavids, who rewarded them with honours and land.
 Theoretically, the local rulers were not hereditary lords.